Home Equity Line of Credit

 Use Your Equity for Projects, Emergencies or Other Expenses

-A Home Equity Line of Credit (HELOC), sometimes referred to as a second mortgage, is a revolving line of credit that can be used in case of emergencies, short term expenses, medical bills, home renovations and more.* As a qualified Utah homeowner, your home equity line of credit typically results in lower interest rates and revolving credit, meaning you can continue to borrow and pay back as much as you'd like within your draw period.
+A Home Equity Line of Credit (HELOC), sometimes referred to as a second mortgage, is a revolving line of credit that can be used in case of emergencies, short term expenses, medical bills, home renovations and more.* As a qualified Utah homeowner, your home equity line of credit typically results in lower interest rates and revolving credit, meaning you can continue to borrow as needed.

 - No closing, appraisal, credit report, or origination fees on loan amounts under $250,000